Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

     SET @@InternalDebug = "EnforceMaxTableFileReadThreshold:on";

-If your current job compiles but receives the warning today, you will continue to be able to run your job in the future, after we will turn this into an error, with the following setting:
+If your current job compiles but receives the warning today, you should consider reducing the number of table files with rebuilding your table or reducing the number of read partitions.

+If you cannot lower the number of table files and need to run your job in the future, you can turn off the error with the following setting even after we turn the warning into an error:

     SET @@InternalDebug = "EnforceMaxTableFileReadThreshold:off";